 - (b) Experiment to find the largest n for which your function computes n!.
-Include in the comments below the factorial function what that number is.
-(Do not include the experimental code in your file; simply the answer in a comment.) - (c) Write another function called realFactorial that returns a real result.
+Include in comments below the factorial function what that number is.
+(Do not include the experimental code in your file; simply the answer in a comment.) - (c) reals have a much larger range of values than ints.
+One way to get the factorial function to calculate larger values is to still have it take in an int but then do all the calculations as a real and return a real.
+Write another function called realFactorial that returns a real result.
 You will need the built-in function real which converts an int into a real.

+'''

 realFactorial : int -> real

+'''

 Note: you should NOT simply have real factorial x as the body.
-The goal here is to be able to handle larger inputs by doing all of the math operations as reals instead of as ints.